Luftare/shadow/README.md

 - server keeps track of connected players and removes disconnected players from the tracking
 - server tracks game state
 - server buffers players' last 10 positions and tracks the # of each step
+- client updates server when moving to a new position